lzim/mtl/blue/session03/s03_learner/mtl_session03_see.md

 ### 4. Does the team see any values in the team data that seem to vary significantly from expectations?

 - If so, what is surprising?
-Does the estimation definition (second to last column, text in red) help you to interpret the variable value?
+Does the estimation definition (text in red) help you to interpret the variable value?

 ### 5. Does the team see any values in the team data that fit your expectations about high priority team needs?